The Comcare graduate program is a great way to make your transition from university to the workforce in the Australian Public Service.

 - be able to relocate to Canberra.

-We promote workplace diversity and encourage applications from candidates with a disability, mature age students and applicants from a non-English speaking background.
+We promote workplace diversity and encourage applications from candidates with a disability, mature age students and applicants from a non-English speaking background and Aboriginal and Torres Strait Islander people.

 Why work with us